klara-zielinska/xitools.py.cppcrawler/README.md

 The pattern `methRe` is an approximation that finds potential method prototypes.
 We then verify them by calling `parseMethPrototype`.
 (This method also verifies the prefixed code to ensure the validity of the prototype.)
 The second argument is the position from where to start parsing.
-The `intCode` method generally returns the code as a string (see the documentation for details).
+The `intCode` method returns the internal code representation which is the code with line continuations removed (see the documentation for details).

-The `start` method of a match object returns its starting position.
+The `intStart` method of a match object returns its starting internal position.
 The `startLoc` method returns the previous position in a form of a pair: line number, in-line character position.